-NOTE: Only Salaries/wages/fringe benefits associated with managing the project or fundraising the minimum required cost share/match for the project are allowable.
+NOTE: Only salaries/wages/fringe benefits associated with managing the project or raising funds to meet the minimum required cost share/match for the project are allowable.
 General fundraising for the organization or for other projects is not allowable.

 FRINGE BENEFITS